ferus-web/bali/docs/MANUAL.md

 assert aName.isSome and aName.getStr().get() == name
 assert aAge.isSome and aAge.getInt().get() == age
 ```
 **NOTE**: When you call `wrap()`, Bali allocates the object's on the heap, which is normally controlled by the Boehm GC!
 Do not free the pointer unless you're 100% sure it's no longer needed.
 Due to how Bali is designed, deallocating a `JSValue` can cause a ripple effect where other parts of the code holding onto the pointer won't notice it, and will subsequently perform a user-after-free!
-Henceforth, leave deallocations to the GC, because it's smarter than you. \
+Henceforth, leave deallocations to the GC, because it's smarter than you.
 Here, we just turned Nim types into atoms, which can be of any type, only dictated by their `kind` field.
-We can also turn the first two atoms back into their original representation. \
+We can also turn the first two atoms back into their original representation.
-Unfortunately, it isn't as simple for the sequence, which can be dynamically typed with heterogenous types at this point. \
+Unfortunately, it isn't as simple for the sequence, which can be dynamically typed with heterogenous types at this point.
 The `getXXX` functions return `Option[requested type]` as they need to safely provide a way to tell if an atom can be of the requested primitive type.

 ### Hold up, this isn't how JavaScript engines work!
 Yep, they use coercion.
 You _could_ implement coercion like this using the exception system, but Bali already handles some of the coercion functions that ECMAScript expects.
 They'll be covered later.

-## Wrapping our type
+## Wrapping our Type
 Assuming you already have the runtime set up via `newRuntime()`, you can define types before `run()` is called.

 ```nim